CurtisHolick/Group-Music/README.md

 Group Music is also entirely web based, so in theory nothing would need to be downloaded to use.

+I have provided images of the web application here, and there are additional in the `Images` folder.
+The application will not run without the APIs being setup, but I have my API data stored in files not uploaded here.

 ## Home Page
 ![](Images/darkHomepage.png)